 However, despite this being apparently simple and obvious, cementers do not seem to appreciate the fact that without the casing at target depth primary cementing objectives may not be met.
 The drilling crew, on the other hand, may not appreciate the need for adequate stand-off of the casing to achieve good cement sheaths.
 Hence the question again: How many centralizers do we really need?

 In principle, cementers and drilling crews are operating within their functional remits within the well delivery process.
 So who do we blame when things do not go as expected?

 The Mud obviously !… Just kidding ????

 The problem is “experience” or a lack of it.
 It is often said: people’s experience is a heavy load.

-Yes! experience from previous failures where the root cause was not properly investigated resulting in conservative representation of the tripping load analysis associated with the casing or liner (drag losses) or poor quality centralizers.
+Yes! experience from previous failures where the root cause was not properly investigated resulting in a conservative representation of the tripping load analysis associated with the casing or liner (drag losses) or poor quality centralizers.

 It is, therefore, appropriate to calibrate the run analysis with features of the centralizer available to the drilling crew.
 This approach tends to provide more representative results making decision making easier.
-This also requires the selection of the appropriate string model (stiff or soft) and modeling the centralizers and casing/liner string as close as possible to actual.
+This also requires the selection of the appropriate string model (stiff or soft) and modelling the cementing centralizers and casing/liner string as close as possible to the actual.
 NOTE: When available this is called “model calibration“

 As a cementer, I reviewed the design consideration, features and case histories of the GeoGLIDER™XTREME from the perspective of both a cementer and drilling engineers and was quite impressed with the performance of this system.
 Geoprotech International Limited has probably done what Downhole Products did with the Spir-o-lizer several years ago, by providing the industry with a centralizer that goes beyond simply centralization but offers more of an enabler for optimizing tubular deployment based on the design features.